rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

   the communication establishment sequence.
 * When sending buffered status messages, the ``q`` field should be set to ``old``
 * The communication buffer is stored and sent using the FIFO principle.
-* In the event of communications failure or power outage the contens of the outgoing communication buffer must not be lost.
+* In the event of communications failure or power outage the contents of the outgoing communication buffer must not be lost.
 * The internal communication buffer of the device must at a minimum be sized to be able to store 10000 messages.